-This training session and luncheon are for you!
 Join us in Ballroom 5 at the Von Braun Center on April 12 from 9 am to 1 pm.
-This is a special session held in conjuction with the IEEE SoutheastCon 2019.
+This is a special session held in conjunction with the IEEE SoutheastCon 2019.
 Open to SoutheastCon attendees as well as general public.
 Includes access to IEEE SouthEastCon 2019 Exhibit Floor.

 Special Keynote Address presented by Dr. Lisa Watson-Morgan, deputy director of the Engineering Directorate at NASA’s Marshall Space Flight Center in Huntsville, Alabama.